AdaCore/gnatstudio/docs/users_guide/projects.rst

 has a number of pages, each dedicated to editing a specific set of attributes for the project.

-The typical way to access this wizard is through the `Project->New...` menu.
+The typical way to access this wizard is through the :menuselection:`Project --> New...` menu.

 The project wizard is also launched when a new dependency is created between two projects, through the contextual menu in the project view.

-.. index:: screen shot
 .. image:: project-wizard.jpg

 The wizard gives access to the following list of pages: